magento/devdocs/guides/v2.3/ui_comp_guide/bk-ui_comps.md

 All other UI components are secondary.

-Basic components are declared in the [page layout files]({{ page.baseurl }}/frontend-dev-guide/layouts/layout-types.html#layout-types-page); secondary components are declared in the top-level components’ instances configuration files.
+Basic components are declared in the [page layout files]({{ page.baseurl }}/frontend-dev-guide/layouts/layout-types.html#layout-types-page); secondary components are declared in the top-level component's instances configuration files.

 All components can be configured both for {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} and {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.